georapbox/scroll-top-element/README.md

 ### Style

 By default, the component is style-free to remain as less opinionated as possible.
-However, you can style the various elements of the component using the ::part() CSS pseudo-elements provided for this purpose.
-Below are demonstrated all available parts for styling.
+However, you can style the various elements of the component using [CSS Parts](#css-parts) provided for this purpose.

 ```css
 scroll-top::part(button) {